 When does your organization *first* mention salary information?

-√ It’s part of the information provided at the interview
+√ It’s part of the job ad

 What does your organization do to reduce bias in hiring?
 What are the contexts in which discrimination still exists in this process?